Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 # 2.5 Static enumerations

 When you look at the status column on the *Sales Order List* screen, you will notice that it shows internally stored numeric values instead of user-friendly status descriptions.
-The list of possible status values and their descriptions is static, and is not stored in any of the database tables.
+The list of possible status values and their descriptions is static and is not stored in any of the database tables.

-Right now you can only find it in the documentation stored on the *Status* column of the `SalesOrderHeader` database table, which was imported into the model as shown below.
+Right now you can only find it in the documentation stored in the *Status* column of the `SalesOrderHeader` database table, which was imported into the model as shown below.

 ```xml title="sales_order.xom"
 <field name="status" type="tiny int" required="true">